thekrocker/Improved-FOVSystem/README.md

                // Target is not in radius.
            }

 - And we create a gizmos to see visually in edit-mode.
-It just basically creates and arc with angle/radius
+It just basically creates an arc with angle/radius

            #if UNITY_EDITOR
                private void OnDrawGizmos()